kayjan/bigtree/README.md

 - [PyPI](https://pypi.org/project/bigtree/)

 ## Components
+There are 2 segments to Big Tree, to construct tree with `Nodes` or Directed Acyclic Graph (DAG) with `DAGNode`.

-There are 8 main components to Big Tree.
+For Tree, there are 8 main components.

 1. **Node**
    1. ``BaseNode``, extendable class
    2. ``Node``, BaseNode with node name attribute
-   3. ``DAGNode``, extendable class for constructing Directed Acyclic Graph (DAG)
 2. **Constructing Tree**
    1. From *list*, containing paths
    2. From *nested dictionary*